SharpLu/Sympathy-for-data-benchmark/README.md

 1 .
 Sympathy for data platform Spark as engine
-If you experience any problem, please contact fenlu@kth.se   reply within 24hours.
+If you experience any problem, please contact me, reply within 24hours.

 1 .
 First make sure VMware workstation 12 pro or Virtualbox  has installed , then use your VM open the virtual machine.(Virtual machine.zip)
 2 .
 Uncompress the Python Library.zip files to your Sympathy for data library folder(Example below)